conneroisu/cpre488-mp3/SB3_CPRE488_MP3_Report_Submission.md

 4. **Targeting Logic**: Once targets are detected, the system performs depth estimation and aims the launcher accordingly.

 ## Target Detection Algorithm
+## Sub-Group B's Implementation
+**NOTE: Since we could not get Petalinux to work with OpenCV (ran into boot issues), this implementation was not functional on the Zedboard.
+However, we have ran this implementation on a laptop with its webcam and it works as expected.
+Refer to sub-group A's implementation for grading as it is functional on the Zedboard.**

 The detection algorithm employs a dual-method approach to maximize reliability: